 I honestly didn’t know much about Marietta, Ohio prior to my visit, but I discovered that the area has a lot to offer visitors.
-Marietta is positioned along the Ohio River which provides lots of opportunity for outdoor adventure.
+Marietta is positioned along the Ohio River which provides lots of opportunities for outdoor adventure.

-Marietta is named in honor of the Queen of France, Marie Antoinette and was established as the first permanent settlement of the new United States in the Territory Northwest of the Ohio River in 1788.
+Marietta is named in honor of the Queen of France, Marie Antoinette, and was established as the first permanent settlement of the new United States in the Territory Northwest of the Ohio River in 1788.

 Kayak on the River